What’s The Difference Between a Cyclone and A Hurricane?

 • Cyclone is a powerful low-pressure storm that usually forms in the tropics.
 Cyclone is the name used for these storms in India, Bangladesh, Pakistan, and many parts of the southern and south-eastern parts of the Arabian Peninsula.
 In the western Pacific, these storms are colloquially known as hurricanes.

-• Cyclone is a high-pressure area with a central eye surrounded by winds that rotate counter clockwise in the northern hemisphere and clockwise in the southern hemisphere.
+• Cyclone is a high-pressure area with a central eye surrounded by winds that rotate counterclockwise in the northern hemisphere and clockwise in the southern hemisphere.
 Cycles of wind and water from the eye of these powerful storms can form a track known as a super cyclone.
-Cyclone is a common term used for different-sized cyclones.
 While there are many distinct types of cyclones (including the different types of hurricanes), there are some similarities in their structure and behaviour.
 For example, most cyclones form along the equator in the middle latitudes of the Earth’s surface.

 What is a Hurricane